colferr/wd_assetpack/README.md

 1. Copy the Watch_Dogs folder into `SD Card/asset_packs`
 2. Go to `Momentum/Interface/Graphics/Asset Pack`
 3. Change the asset pack to __Watch_Dogs__
+> I highly recommend to use this pack with another WatchDogs themed asset pack since this one only includes custom icons.
 ## Examples
 ![error.png](pic/error.png)
 ###